 Nominations for special senate offices, committee chairs, and/or committee members shall occur over at least one (1) week nomination process including at least two (2) meetings of the Senate.

-Section 6 – Calendar Restriction

-Referenda and general elections may only take place on a school day in the fall or spring semester as further outlined in this Constitution and the ASG Code.

 Article VI – Approval and Amendment

 Section 1 – Approval

 This Constitution is established by approval of the Chancellor as authorized by the Board of Trustees of the University of Arkansas.